Synth87/pokedex-js-app/README.md

 - Load data from an external source (API)
 - View a list of items
-- On user action (e.g., by clicking on a list item), view details for that item and display them in a modal
+- On user action (e.g., by clicking on a list item), view details for that item and display them in a modal based on bootstrap
 - search for pokemons using an input field

 ## List of technologies that will be used in this project